Sign in

 Outlook email templates with a date picker

-If you want to have a pop-up calendar in your template, this is how:
+If you want to have a pop-up calendar (date picker) in your shared email template for Outlook, this is how:

-1. In the template you’re creating or editing, place the cursor where you’d like to add a date picker, and then select the Insert macro button on the template editor toolbar.
+1. In the template you’re creating or editing, place the cursor where you’d like to add a date picker.
+Then select the Insert macro button on the template editor toolbar.

 The Insert macro button